-- i.
-Parent/legal guardian consent has been obtained; and - ii.
-USAS/LAO approves the specific instance of recording or photography; and - iii.
-Two or more Adult Participants are present; and
+- a.
+Parent/legal guardian consent has been obtained; and - b.
+USAS approves the specific instance of recording or photography; and - c.
+Two or more Adult Participants are present; and - d.

-- iv.
 Everyone is fully clothed. - 4.
+Personal Care Assistants

-Personal Care Assistants: Adult Participant Personal Care Assistants are permitted to be with and assist Minor Athlete(s) in locker rooms, changing areas, and similar spaces where other Minor Athletes are present, if they meet the requirements in subsection (1)(c) above. - 5.
-Availability and Monitoring of Locker Rooms, Changing Areas, and Similar Spaces - a.
-USAS/LAO must provide a private or semi-private place for Minor Athletes that need to change clothes or undress at sanctioned events or facilities partially or fully under USAS/LAO jurisdiction. - b.
-USAS/LAO must monitor the use of locker rooms, changing areas, and similar spaces to ensure compliance with these policies at sanctioned events or facilities partially or fully under USAS/LAO jurisdiction.
+Adult Participant Personal Care Assistants are permitted to be with and assist Minor Athlete(s) in locker rooms, changing areas, and similar spaces where other Minor Athletes are present, if they meet the requirements detailed on page 16.

+- 5. Availability and Monitoring of Locker Rooms, Changing Areas, and Similar Spaces - a.
+USAS/LAO must provide a private or semi-private place for Minor Athletes that need to change clothes or undress at sanctioned events or facilities partially or fully under USAS/LAO's jurisdiction. - b.
+USAS/LAO must monitor the use of locker rooms, changing areas, and similar spaces to ensure compliance with these policies at sanctioned events or facilities partially or fully under USAS/LAO's jurisdiction.